spydx/equinor-ctf-2024/writeups/forensics/Honey, I shrunk the skids/Datasnok/writeup.md

-# Honey, I shrunk the skids
+# Writeup: Honey, I shrunk the skids

 We are given a fairly small .pcap file that we open with Wireshark.
 Upon filtering for HTTP traffic, we find the first interesting request.